Professional and financial risks

 Law Society introduces new Code for Completion by Post

 Published on 04 March 2019.
-By Will Sefton, Partner and Head of Professional and Financial Risks
+By Will Sefton, Partner and Head of the Lawyers Liability and Regulatory Group

 Conveyancing practitioners need of course to familiarise themselves with the new Code, in advance of its implementation date of 1 May 2019.
 Following Dreamvar, the new Code underlines the fact that the burden of detecting fraudulent sellers falls squarely on the sellers' solicitors.